1st Galician Uhlans (Ritter von Brudermann's): Coalition Wars

-1805 Six squadrons were in Kienmayer's corps in Germany.
+1805: Six squadrons were in Kienmayer's corps in Germany.
 The Lieutenant Colonel Division belonged to the Reserve Corps, joined Archduke Ferdinand's corps after the Battle of Ulm and fought in the Battle of Stecken.
-On the retreat of the corps (now Corps Merveldt) to Ober-Steyer, Captain Freiherr von Mengen distinguished himself with a detachment squadron in the liberation of two infantry battalions of the Arriérgarde that had already been cut off, for which he was awarded the Military Maria Theresa Order.
+On the retreat of the corps (now Corps Merveldt) to Ober-Steyer, Captain Freiherr von Mengen distinguished himself with a detachment squadron in the liberation of two infantry battalions of the rearguard that had already been cut off, for which he was awarded the Military Maria Theresa Order.
 Captain Scheibler, who had distinguished himself during the retreat by raising an enemy post in Urfahr, was promoted out of turn to major in the Rosenberg-Chevauxlegers regiment.

-1809 Assigned to the II Corps Kolowrat in Germany.
+1809: Assigned to the II Corps Kolowrat in Germany.
 Here, Major Graf Mensdorff distinguished himself in the battle of the vanguard at Ursensollen-Amberg.
 Detachments of the regiment took part in the capture of the city of Hof and the battles near Regensburg.
 Here, on 21 April, a squadron was surrounded by French cavalry, but was able to free itself from the encirclement, albeit with heavy losses.
 Later, six squadrons were transferred to the Sommariva Division, where they took part in various battles and carried out patrols in detachments.
-In July, it was transferred to Bohemia, where the 1st Majors Division was already located.
+In July, it was transferred to Bohemia, where the 1st Major's Division was already located.
 This had already taken part in the operations against Saxony, the battles at Gefrees, Nuremberg and other battles.
 Lieutenant Colonel Mensdorff was awarded the Military Maria Theresa Order, Captain Mengen was promoted to major in the Uhlan Regiment No. 3.

 Wars of Liberation

 In 1813, the regiment was stationed in Inner Austria with three divisions.
-Two divisions were engaged in the defence of Loibl, divisions of the Lieutenant Colonel Division at Feistritz, Lippa and Krainberg.
+Two divisions were engaged in the defence of Loibl, divisions of the Lieutenant Colonel's Division at Feistritz, Lippa and Krainberg.
 In the further advance into Italy, detachments fought at Bassano del Grappa and San Marco; two squadrons were in front of Palmanova.

-In 1814, the regiment was distributed in the vicinity of Mantua to Po and carried out several skirmishes.
+In 1814, the regiment was distributed in the vicinity of Mantua to the Po and carried out several skirmishes.
 At Volta, Lieutenant Fausch succeeded in freeing a company of the 10th Feldjäger Battalion, which had already been cut off.
 A squadron took part in the battle at Monzambano.

 Reign of the Hundred Days

-1815 In the army in France.
+1815: In the army in France.
 Entry into Paris.